earthspecies/BEBE/README.md

 ## Known shortcomings

 - I haven't worried enough about model saving and loading, including checkpointing.
-- model and evaluation code should be better organized.
+- There is code that is less beautiful than desired